 9:00 am.
 Alarm goes off.
 Pound the snooze button.

 9:01 am.
 Groggily wonder why you were dreaming about Chewbacca.
-Does that make you gay?
+Does that make you a furry?

 9:08 am.
 Alarm goes off again.
 Drag your ass out of bed.
 If you’re hung over, be thankful that you read our hangover guide and follow the 9-Step program.